 The early colonialists made alcoholic beverages from what was available.
 That included carrots, tomatoes, onions, beets, celery, squash, corn silk, dandelions, and goldenrod.
 4

 Tavern owners enjoyed higher social status than did the clergy during part of the Colonial period.
-6
+6 That’s a surprising American alcohol trivia.

 A traveler through the Delaware Valley in 1753 compiled a list of the drinks he encountered.
 All but three of the 48 contained alcohol.
 7